beamable/UnrealSDK/Plugins/BeamPlatformNotifications/NSE-SETUP.md

 > Untested in this repo's CI — signed iOS packaging needs your device + account, so expect a
 > round or two of iteration (the script prints `xcodebuild.log` on failure).

+## Android counterpart — closed-app delivery handler

+Android has no NSE; the equivalent closed-app reporting is a tiny native handler, `com.beamable.unreal.BeamUnrealPushReceivedHandler` (`Source/BeamPlatformNotifications/Android/java/…`).
+The APL compiles it into the app and registers it via `<meta-data android:name="com.beamable.push.notification_received_handler">`, so the Beamable Kotlin core invokes it **on push receipt even when the app is fully killed** (no Unreal runtime running).
+It reads the **same** `[BeamPlatformNotifications] AnalyticsEndpoint` (injected into the manifest as `com.beamable.analytics.endpoint`) and POSTs the same `{"message":"📬 … delivered (app closed)"}` body.
+No extra setup — it ships and registers automatically; if the endpoint is blank it stays dormant.

+> FCM constraint: the killed-app handler fires for **local** notifications and for **data-only**,
+> high-priority FCM messages.
+A message that carries a `notification` block is shown by the OS and
+> only reaches the app on tap, so use data-only messages to exercise the closed-app path.
+(Remote
+> push also requires `bUseFcm=True` + a staged `google-services.json`.)

+## App-side delivery reporting (both platforms)

+Local notifications never reach the closed-app handlers, so when `AnalyticsEndpoint` is set the subsystem also POSTs from the running app on **foreground-present**, **tap**, and **cold-start** (same one-`message`-field body).
+This is on automatically; opt out with `[BeamPlatformNotifications] bAppSideAnalytics=False`.
+Each POST result is surfaced on the `OnDeliveryReported(bSuccess, StatusCode, Label)` Blueprint event.